 - Jumped at the Call: According to Word of God, she's been training her whole life to serve as a high-ranking Imperial soldier.

-- Meaningful Name: The name Aiden means "little fire"/"fiery", and is also the name of a Celtic sun god.
-She's the leader of Inferno Squad, and it also befits her willful, courageous, and militaristic personality.
+- Meaningful Name: Her first name, Iden, is derived from "Aiden" which means "little fire"/"fiery", and is also the name of a Celtic sun god.
+She's the leader of Inferno Squad, and it also befits her wilful, courageous, and militaristic personality.

 - Military Brat: She has a military upbringing thanks to her father, but other characters comment that doing things while being a Naïve Newcomer make her look spoiled.